 Favourite books read in January:

 Have you read any of these books?
-What did you enjoy reading in January?
+What have you been reading in January?